-Regulations and, second, the condition that he must have incurred costs or inconvenience as a result of having to move to or set up home provisionally in his place of employment.
-However, the grant of the daily subsistence allowance is not subject to the condition that the official concerned prove that he was obliged to maintain a home which gives rise to expenses provisionally in his place of origin or former employment.
-Moreover, if officials are not to be excluded automatically, in breach of the Staff Regulations, from receiving the daily subsistence allowance, it cannot be considered that only those persons who have a less stable employment relationship with the institutions may be regarded as having set up home provisionally in their place of employment until their removal has taken place.
+In its judgment of 19 March 2013 in Case F-10/12 Infante García-Consuegra v Commission, the Tribunal held that the daily subsistence allowance under Article 10(1) of Annex VII to the Staff Regulations is subject to two conditions: first, the condition that the official must have changed his place of residence in order to comply with the obligation in Article 20 of the Staff Regulations and, second, the condition that he must have incurred costs or inconvenience as a result of having to move to or set up home provisionally in his place of employment.
+However, the grant of the daily subsistence allowance is not subject to the condition that the official concerned proves that he was obliged to maintain a home which gives rise to expenses provisionally in his place of origin or former employment.
+Moreover, if officials are not to be excluded automatically, in breach of the Staff Regulations, from receiving the daily subsistence allowance, it cannot be considered that only those persons who have a less stable employment relationship with the institutions may be regarded as having set up home provisionally in their place of employment until their relocation has taken place.
 In the same judgment, the Tribunal also made clear that, as the above conditions are cumulative, it is for the official concerned to furnish evidence that he has incurred expense or inconvenience as a result of having to move to or set up home provisionally in his place of employment.
-None the less it is for the administration to respect the choice of the person concerned with regard to his accommodation during the time needed to look for a permanent home in his new place of employment.
+Nonetheless it is for the administration to respect the choice of the person concerned with regard to his accommodation during the time needed to look for a permanent home in his new place of employment.
 Accordingly, except in the case of serious suspicion and clear signs that there is no real correspondence between the expenses claimed and the actual situation of the person concerned, it is not for the administration to question the official's choice.